Skip to main content

 Hermann Simon is a renowned speaker, founder and honorary chairman of the world’s number-one pricing consultancy, Simon-Kucher & Partners.
 His impressive background and expertise in strategy and marketing make him one of the world’s most influential management thinkers and an invaluable source of knowledge on globalization, profit orientation, corporate strategy, world market leadership and pricing.

 Hermann is also an acclaimed author with multiple bestsellers like Confessions of the Pricing Man and Hidden Champions of the Twenty-First Century, published and translated into over 25 languages.
-This week, he joined us for a new episode of The Melting Pot to share some insights into his new book, Beating Inflation.
+This week, he joined us for a new episode of Mind Your F**king Business to share some insights into his new book, Beating Inflation.
 This guide is a solution to the current economic downturn, exacerbated by the global pandemic and the war between Ukraine and Russia.
 We talked about increasing costs and pricing, how often companies should increase their prices, so they don’t put too much strain on their clients and how to prepare their sales teams to combat inflation.

 A conversation you don’t want to miss.
 Download and listen today.